best data visualization tool

 Looker is a great open-source data visualization tool that gives detailed data and analyzes important insights.
 Its real-time data dashboards add more detailed analysis so that companies can instantly make decisions.
 It also has links with Snowflake, BigQuery, Redshift, and 50+ SQL dialects.
 This lets it connect easily to different databases.

 It is a part of the Google Cloud Platform (GCP).
-Being a part of such a huge platform reflects on the benefits it offers.
+Being a part of such a huge platform reflects the benefits it offers.
 It has its own dependency language called LookML, which is built around SQL.
-Thus professionals with SQL knowledge find it easy to get started with Looker.
+Thus, professionals with SQL knowledge find it easy to get started with Looker.

 Benefits